fuchengjie/fuchengjie/README.md

 Master degree in Computer technology.

-And looking for a better job.
+And looking for a good job.

 <!---
 fuchengjie/fuchengjie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.